 5. Université libre de Bruxelles

-The official name of this university is Université libre de Bruxelles, and it was founded in 1834 as the Free University of Brussels, which later split in 1970, into two different universities.
-One is the French-speaking Université libre de Bruxelles and the other Dutch-speaking Vrije Universiteit Brussel.
+The Université libre de Bruxelles was founded in 1834 as the Free University of Brussels.
+The university later split along linguistic lines, creating the French-speaking Université libre de Bruxelles and the Dutch-speaking Vrije Universiteit Brussel.

 6. Vrije Universiteit Brussel